 Q. My doctor recommended glucosamine for my joints, but there are so many choices!
-What is chondroitin?
+What are chondroitin supplements?
 What about MSM?
-Which one should I pick?
+Which one should I rely on to help me improve my mobility long term and enjoy anti-inflammatory effects without the need for prescription pain relievers?

 A. It’s true, there are many choices when shopping for glucosamine.
 We’ll unravel the differences between glucosamine, chondroitin and MSM, but first, let’s talk about osteoarthritis (OA)—most likely the reason you’re looking for joint support to begin with.